gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## Why am I charged for Floating IPs I am not using?

-We have to charge for reserved Floating IPs, and most often you did not remove the Floating IP after you deleted the VM that used it.
+We have to charge for reserved Floating IPs.
+In this case, there is a high probability that Floating IPs were created but not deleted correctly after use.

 To get an overview of your Floating IPs, you can use the Horizon Dashboard, where you can find the list _Project_ → _Network_ → _Floating-IPs_.